RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 The CPS shall describe procedures to ensure that certificate accountability is maintained.
 See section 9.6.3 for subscriber responsibilities.

-For each Fully-Qualified Domain Name listed in an id-fpki-common-public-trusted-serverAuth certificate, the CA shall confirm and maintain documented evidence that, as of the date the Certificate was issued, the Sponsor’s agency has control over the FQDN and the sponsor is authorized to request the certificate.

-Each agency shall have a naming policy for devices that receive an id-fpki-common-public-trusted-serverAuth certificate that specifies unique meaningful FQDN names and the CPS shall document how the CA ensures compliance with the sponsoring agency’s policy.

-Note: FQDNs shall be listed in id-fpki-common-public-trusted-serverAuth Subscriber Certificates using dNSNames in the subjectAltName extension or in Subordinate CA Certificates via dNSNames in permittedSubtrees within the Name Constraints extension.

 Before issuing a certificate with a wildcard character (\*) in a CN or subjectAltName of type DNS-ID, the CA shall establish and follow a documented procedure to ensure that the wildcard does not fall immediately to the left of an agency or organization name, but is qualified down to a unique application, server, or server farm under control of the sponsor’s organization.
 The device sponsor shall demonstrate that the domain name requested is entirely within the name space to be covered by the wildcard certificate.

-All requests for device certificates shall be digitally signed by the sponsor.

 The identity of the sponsor shall be authenticated by: